MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/contract-lifecycle-management/developer/clm-enable.md

 1. Open the **External navigation links** tab.
 1. On the tab toolbar, select **New**.
 1. The **New record** page opens.
 On the **General** FastTab, make the following settings:
-    - **Navigation type** – Identify the type of navigation link you are setting up.
+    - **Navigation type** – Identify the type of navigation link you're setting up.
 Select one of the following values:
         - *New contract* – Settings for this record enable and configure the **New** button on the **All contracts** page.
         - *New contract from purchase agreement* – Settings for this record enable and configure the **New** button on the **Purchase agreements** page.
         - *Edit contract* – Settings for this record enable and configure the **Edit** button on the **All contracts** and **Purchase agreements** pages.